- Rockhop along picturesque Christmas Creek to the stunning Larapinta Falls

 Amid the quietness of the picturesque creekside setting, Scout brewed up some coffee from the back of her van while Dale and I packed up our tents and then we got on the road to nearby Lamington National Park.

 The sun cast a golden glow on the high cliff face of Buchanan’s Fort as we slowly made our way along the gravel road and causeways to the start of the trail.

 The Stinson airliner crashed in a storm in February 1937 in a remote and rugged area near Christmas Creek.
-Seven people – two pilots and five passengers – were on board.
-Two survivors were found by local legend Bernard O’Reilly, an excellent bushman who located the crash site after noticing a burnt tree many kilometres in the distance and tracking his way to it.
+7 people — 2 pilots and 5 passengers — were on board.
+2 survivors were found by local legend Bernard O’Reilly, an excellent bushman who located the crash site after noticing a burnt tree many kilometres in the distance and tracking his way to it.
 A third man, Jim Westray, survived the crash, but sadly fell down a waterfall while going for help.

-The rescue of the two survivors is the stuff of legend in these parts – and I grew up knowing of this story.
+The rescue of the 2 survivors is the stuff of legend in these parts — and I grew up knowing of this story.

 I’d done the walk to the wreckage about a decade before with the local SES group but hadn’t made it to Larapinta Falls or Point Lookout — so it was as much of an adventure for me as for Scout and Dale.

 The first target was Westray’s Grave.
 The rough trail in this remote part of Lamington National Park winds along the right bank of Christmas Creek.
 There’s a lot of footpadding in the area, but this can often lead you astray.

 If you take on this hike, keep Christmas Creek in sight.
 If the trail becomes hard to follow and you’re getting further away from the creek, you’re probably going the wrong way.